Tjhayhay/Bible-Beasts-Project/README.md

 4. **Observability**: Set up observability for the application.
 This could include application logs, metrics, and traces.
 You can choose to use any tool or service for this task (like New Relic, Datadog, etc.).
 Be prepared to show how you would use the observability tools to debug an issue with the application.
 Tasks:
     - Be ready to explain your observability setup and why you chose the tool(s) you did.
     - The process for setting up observability should be well defined and repeatable.
+    - Can you use any IAC tools to configure your dashboards and settings?
     - The observability setup should be able to provide useful information for debugging issues with the application.
     - You can set up observability for the application locally or in AWS.